hkckwan/hkckwan.github.io/README.md

 ![Jekyll View of all Posts](/media/230109_Jekyll_Overview.png)

 - Each post document has a *Front Matter* at the beginning that allows you to enter date, title, categories and other information you have set up in the configuration.
 These information allow you to arrange and find your posts.
 In order for the post to be identifyable, you must also respect a certain naming convention for the file, it should only contain letters and numbers and hyphens.
-The name should begin with the date in the form YY-MM-DD (Year with two numbers, MM with two numbers, DD day with the two numbers, ex.
-22-01-09 is January 9th, 2022).
+The name should begin with the date in the form YYYY-MM-DD (Year with four numbers, MM with two numbers, DD day with the two numbers, ex.
+2022-01-09 is January 9th, 2022).
 The file name must end with *.md*.
-A valid name would be *22-01-09-This-is-a-post.md*.
+A valid name would be *2022-01-09-This-is-a-post.md*.

 ![Post with Front Matter and HTML](/media/230109_Jekyll_Post.png)